craigrachow/CISM/governance.md

 - Responsibility is the duty or obligation to complete a task or achieve a specific goal.
 Can be delegated but the delegator still remains accountable for the outcome.
 - Governance sets the 'why' and 'what'.
 It ensures compliance is monitored and enforced.
 It gives direction and oversight.
 Establishes the overall security vision and risk appetite.
 - Strategy defines the 'how' of desired state of security. a roadmap can lead you to the desired state. translates governance into action plans.
-- Management executes the 'how' implements direction set by governance, following roadmap set by strategy.
+- Management 'executes the how' implements direction set by governance, following roadmap set by strategy.
 Management implements and maintains the security controls.
 -

 **Memory hook:**